blurrycontour/zuul-gerrit/doc/source/tenants.rst

       .. note::

-         Defining a default realm for a tenant will not invalidate access tokens issued from other configured realms, especially if they match the tenant's admin rules.
-This is intended, so that an operator can for example issue an overriding access token manually.
-If this is an issue, it is advised to add finer filtering to admin rules, for example filtering by the ``iss`` claim (generally equal to the issuer ID).
+         Defining a default realm for a tenant will not invalidate access tokens issued from other configured realms.
+This is intended so that an operator can issue an overriding access token manually.
+If this is an issue, it is advised to add finer filtering to admin rules, for example, filtering by the ``iss`` claim (generally equal to the issuer ID).

    .. attr:: semaphores